NikKowPHP/social-brain/chapters/chapter-2.md

 *"This needs a lot of work."*

-Mark felt it instantly.
-Not as a thought, but as a physical sensation.
-A prickling heat spread across the back of his neck.
-His stomach tightened into a knot.
+Mark's neck prickled with heat as his stomach knotted.
 For a moment, his screen seemed to blur.
 He wasn’t thinking about the project's data anymore.
 He was thinking, *"She thinks I'm incompetent.
 I failed."* The detailed feedback he needed was absent; the feeling of rejection was overwhelming.

 This bug doesn't just corrupt our professional code.
 Consider the text message from a partner or a close friend.
 You send a thoughtful, multi-line message, and the reply you get back is simply: **'Fine.'** The physical sensation—that knot in your stomach, that wave of cold dread—is identical to the one Mark felt.
 Your brain's social pain alarm isn't distinguishing between your boss and your partner; it's simply registering a social threat.